GE Vernova (GEV) Ascends While Market Falls: Some Facts to Note

-The the energy business spun off from General Electric's stock has dropped by 19.2% in the past month, falling short of the Oils-Energy sector's loss of 4.23% and the S&P 500's loss of 7.38%.
+Coming into today, shares of the the energy business spun off from General Electric had lost 10.5% in the past month.
+In that same time, the Oils-Energy sector lost 1.22%, while the S&P 500 lost 7.48%.

-The investment community will be closely monitoring the performance of GE Vernova in its forthcoming earnings report.
+The investment community will be paying close attention to the earnings performance of GE Vernova in its upcoming release.
 It is anticipated that the company will report an EPS of $0.45, marking a 209.76% rise compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $7.57 billion, reflecting a 4.28% rise from the equivalent quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $7.57 billion, up 4.28% from the year-ago period.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $6.77 per share and revenue of $36.83 billion, which would represent changes of +21.33% and +5.41%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $6.53 per share and a revenue of $36.83 billion, indicating changes of +17.03% and +5.41%, respectively, from the former year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for GE Vernova.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also pay attention to any latest changes in analyst estimates for GE Vernova.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.63% higher.
-GE Vernova presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 3.08% higher.
+GE Vernova currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, GE Vernova is currently trading at a Forward P/E ratio of 44.13.
-Its industry sports an average Forward P/E of 18.48, so one might conclude that GE Vernova is trading at a premium comparatively.
+Looking at its valuation, GE Vernova is holding a Forward P/E ratio of 51.45.
+This indicates a premium in contrast to its industry's Forward P/E of 19.03.

-It is also worth noting that GEV currently has a PEG ratio of 2.45.
+It is also worth noting that GEV currently has a PEG ratio of 2.86.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Alternative Energy - Other industry had an average PEG ratio of 2.15 as trading concluded yesterday.
+By the end of yesterday's trading, the Alternative Energy - Other industry had an average PEG ratio of 2.37.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 66, which puts it in the top 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 129, which puts it in the bottom 49% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report